-When I graduated college the first time in 1996, the World was in the middle of a serious change in employment outlook.
-Across the board, people were losing their jobs, good jobs.
-Companies were entering wave after wave of downsizing, and managers got the sack after 10, 20, or 30 years with their companies.
+When I graduated college the first time in 1996, the World was in the middle of a serious shift in employment outlook.
+Across all industries, people were losing their jobs, good jobs.
+Companies were entering wave after wave of downsizing, and managers got laid off after 20, or 30 years with their companies.
 From a purely corporate perspective it made sense of course.
-Why keep expensive executives around if they could be made redundant or outsourced?
+Why keep expensive executives around if they could be made redundant or their skills outsourced?
 From a human point though, it was pretty shitty.
 It became obvious that this trend was here to stay, and would probably get much worse.
 I didn’t see a long-term corporate career track as a viable future, and I made up my mind that in the long run, I would be self-employed.
-Working for someone else had lost its sex appeal.
+Working for someone else had lost its appeal.
 However, there were to be some distractions along the way.
-The first of these distractions came in the form of an ‘event’ that had taken place back in 1992.
-I was still in high school then, and didn’t become aware until I read about it during my last year of college.
+The first of these distractions came in the form of an event that had taken place back in 1992.
+I was still in high school then, and didn’t become aware of it until I read about it during my last year of college.
 The event in question was STS-45.

-On March 24, 1992 at 8:13am, space shuttle Atlantis departed the Kennedy Space Center in Florida on mission STS-45, carrying the first Belgian astronaut, Dirk Frimout.
+On March 24, 1992 at 8:13 am, space shuttle Atlantis departed the Kennedy Space Center in Florida on mission STS-45, carrying the first Belgian astronaut, Dirk Frimout.
 I found out about this over Christmas in Singapore in 1995.
-Paul, a good friend of the family gave me a signed copy of Frimout’s book ‘In Search of the Blue Planet’ (original title: ‘Op Zoek Naar De Blauwe Planeet’), which he co-wrote with journalist Suzy Hendrickx.
+A friend of the family gave me a signed copy of Frimout’s book ‘In Search of the Blue Planet’ (original title: ‘Op Zoek Naar De Blauwe Planeet’), which he co-wrote with journalist Suzy Hendrickx.
 This book came at the right moment in time.
-Academically things were going really well, and I felt on top of the World.
-I was having a blast building flight time.
+Academically things were going really well for me, and I was having a blast building flight time.
 The first module of the International Space Station ISS was under construction, and John Glenn was contemplating going for another ride up.
 And now a Belgian had earned his astronaut wings.
 Could this possibly be something I could do?
 After all, what boy hasn’t dreamt of being an astronaut?

-I bought the periodical and I went directly to the ‘Warbird-Jet’ category.
-To my delight, quite a lot of aircraft were for sale.
+I went to the Warbird-Jet category, and to my delight several potentially suitable aircraft were for sale.
 The first thing I saw was a picture of a stunning F-100 Super Sabre.
-Fabulous machine, but the owner was asking $650,000 which was ever-so-slightly over budget.
+A fabulous machine, but the owner was asking $650,000 which was way over budget.
 Next was a Lockheed T-33 trainer.
-Docile handling with freshly serviced ejection seats, but at $230,000 still a ‘bit’ expensive.
+Docile handling with freshly serviced ejection seats, but at $230,000 still too expensive.
 A Sukhoi Su-27 Flanker!
-Alas, the owners wanted $1Million… The first aircraft I actually made a phone call about was a Fouga Magister, priced at $85,000.
+Alas, the owners wanted $1Million… The first aircraft I actually made a phone call about was a French built Fouga Magister, priced at $85,000.
 It was based in California.
 However, the first thing the rep asked was how much flight time I had.
-When I gave him the honest answer he remained polite, but informed me that they wouldn’t sell a jet to anyone with less than 500 hours ‘In Command’ time.
+When I gave him the honest answer he remained polite, but informed me that they wouldn’t sell a jet to anyone with less than 500 hours of flight time.
 Next on the list was a former Singapore Armed Forces Hawker Hunter, $35,000.
 For this one, I had to make a call to Australia.
 Again, one of the first things the broker asked me was how much flight experience I had.
 He didn’t outright refuse to sell, but he strongly recommended against it, the Hunter being a very complex aircraft to fly.
-Annoying as this was for an eager trainee pilot to hear, it should be noted that these were some very honest sellers.
-They were genuinely concerned with the continued welfare of their merchandise, and anyone that might be flying it or watching it fly from the ground.
+Annoying as this was for a hotshot private pilot to hear, it should be noted that these were some very honest sellers.
+They were genuinely concerned with the safety of anyone that might be flying their merchandise, and those watching it fly from the ground.

-Thus far the ‘non-dodgy’ stuff.
+So far the non-dodgy stuff.
 Next on the list, a MiG-21 UM, $18,000 with spare engine, located in Ontario, Canada.
 This was starting to sound more promising.
-The UM was a two-seater, so it would mean I could theoretically take people for rides.
-I called up the broker, a friendly chap named Mike with a very thick Russian accent.
-It turns out he was also the broker for the million dollar ‘Flanker’.
+The UM was a two-seater, meaning I could theoretically take people for rides.
+I called up the broker, a friendly chap who was originally from the Czech Republic.
+It turns out he was also the broker for the million dollar Flanker.
 He promised to fax me a spec sheet with shipping costs later that afternoon, and so he did.
 The pictures and schematic of the MiG looked awesome.
 The numbers however, were a bit worrisome.

 Meeting the requirements for selection as a Mission Specialist was going to be a lengthy undertaking, as it pretty much required a PhD in science or engineering.
 This was my motivation for re-enrolling at Denison for another degree.
-By then, Denison’s undergraduate Physics & Astronomy department had established itself as one of the best in the country, and I felt I was in good hands.
+By then, Denison’s undergraduate Physics and Astronomy department had established itself as one of the best in the country, and I felt I was in good hands.
 I continued my flying on the weekends, and it certainly took on the flavors of the moment.
-The flight school in Newark had just obtained use of a gorgeous blue Piper Cherokee 180 which became my new toy (I very nearly crashed it a year later, one dark and fuel-starved night over Ft Wayne, Indiana… but that’s another story).
+The flight school in Newark had just obtained use of a gorgeous blue Piper Cherokee 180 which became my new toy (I very nearly crashed it a year later, one gloomy winter night over Ft Wayne, Indiana.
+See: "Adventures in Flying Part 2 - Out Of Fuel").
 One aspect of astronaut training which had always fascinated me, were the zero gravity flights.
-Until 2004, NASA trained astronauts on a KC-135 Stratotanker (a military variant of the Boeing 707).
+Until 2004, NASA trained astronauts on a KC-135 Stratotanker.
 When flown in a parabolic flight path, it provided up to 25 seconds of weightlessness for those aboard.
 The plane was affectionately known as the Vomit Comet.
-I was eager to try this out for myself, and had my instructor demonstrate the maneuver in the Piper, which then became known as the Vomit Comet Jr. It is not a particularly difficult or dangerous maneuver, but it is way too much fun!
-You start at a safe altitude and go into a moderate dive.
-As you accelerate to about 110 knots, you pull back on the controls and climb steeply until the airspeed bleeds off to about 75, which is when you push the nose down.
-If you do it right, you can get around 3-4 seconds where everything in the cockpit that wasn’t tied down will be floating past your eyeballs.
-I took several of my friends up in the Piper, and only one (a German exchange student) lost her lunch, luckily well after we were back on the ground.
+I was eager to try this out for myself, and had my instructor demonstrate the maneuver in the Piper, which then became known as the Vomit Comet Junior.
+The procedure that seemed to work the best, was to start at a safe altitude and go into a moderate dive.
+As you accelerate to 110 knots, you pull back on the controls and climb steeply until the airspeed bleeds off to about 75, which is when you push the nose down.
+If you time it right, you can get around 3-4 seconds where everything in the cockpit that wasn’t tied down will be floating around you.
+I took several of my friends up in the Piper, and only one (a German exchange student) lost her lunch, luckily after we were back on the tarmac.
 The most memorable of these flights was when I took my friend Jason up.
-Jason at the time was a huge ‘Trekkie’ and had a large model of the Star Trek Voyager on his desk, and he was very eager to see it float in midair, which it did, three times, for about four seconds each.
-We both had a mile wide grin on our face on the ride back to campus.
+Jason was a huge Trekkie and had a large model of the Star Trek Voyager on his desk.
+He was very eager to see it float in midair...
+This was seen to and we both had a mile wide grin on our faces during the drive back to campus.

 One thing is for sure though.
 I will never have that lingering guilt swimming around in the back of my mind asking: “Could I have done this?”
-Because I gave it all I had, and the honest answer is no. And I truly am ok with that.
-My basic life philosophy is that when a good opportunity presents itself, you should go for it and try.
-Chances are brutally good that it won’t work out, but what you get out of the experience is often amazing, and teaches you a lot about life and about yourself.
-For me, the most important lesson so far, is to not be afraid of failure.
+Because I gave it all I had, and the honest answer is no, probably not.
+And I am ok with that.
+My life philosophy is that when a good opportunity presents itself, you should go for it and try.
+Chances are brutally good that it won’t work out, but what you get out of the experience teaches you a lot about life and about yourself.
+For me, the most important lesson has been to not be afraid to fail.
 That’s where you find out what your strengths and your limits are, and where your ego gets in line with your abilities.
-The second most important lesson is that after a failure, you get up off your ass, figure out what you want to do next, and try again and again until eventually you do succeed.
-Where this process will ultimately lead me I don’t know, but it certainly has a habit of leaving me with an inexhaustible supply of great stories to write about.
+Another lesson is that after a failure, you get up off your ass, figure out what to do next, and try again and again until eventually you do succeed.
+Where this process will ultimately lead me I don’t know, but it certainly has a habit of leaving me with an inexhaustible supply of great stories.